 Wouldn’t we love to be able to eat all of the sugar laden foods we want AND have healthy, fit, lean bodies?
 Actually, a friend of mine just published a book that does that for us!
 She has created so many delicious HEALTHY desserts for us to enjoy without refined sugar, gluten and dairy!
 Her book is Sweets in the Raw: Naturally Healthy Desserts, so we can have our cake and eat it too…without the guilt!
 You can pre-order her amazing book now, it comes out Sept 1, 2016.

-Aside from the healthy natural sweets, the refined sugar foods wreck havoc on our weight loss and fitness efforts.
+Aside from the healthy natural sweets, the refined sugar foods wreak havoc on our weight loss and fitness efforts.
 There are much better ways to satisfy our sweet tooth.

 If you are addicted to sugar like I was, Sugar Addiction: How I Broke Free will help you beat it also.